asset-ai/simple-vector-db/README.md

 # Simple Vector DB

 Simple Vector DB is a lightweight, efficient, and easy-to-use vector database designed to store, retrieve, and manage high-dimensional vectors.
 It supports operations such as insertion, update, deletion, and comparison of vectors using cosine similarity, Euclidean distance, and dot product.
+Additionally, it allows for finding the nearest vector based on KD-tree median points.

 ## Table of Contents